 Adding courses to your profile can help you better organize your kahoots.
 If you have many kahoots (say, 10 or more) and they cover a broad range of topics, a good practice to make them easier to navigate on your page is by sorting them into different courses, or collections of kahoots on similar topics.
 These courses will separate your kahoots into categories on your profile page.

-If you have not created a course, Kahoot! will automatically group your public kahoots together and create a generic title.
-Please create your own courses to make your page easier to navigate!
+If you’d like to make a course public, you can add it to your Verified profile.
 Do not fear, if you do not have courses yet, follow the steps in the next section.

 Creating courses is easy!
 You can organize your kahoots and resources into courses in a variety of ways, such as by grade, by language, by topic, or by use case (introduction, review, assessment, etc).

 - Select Library at the top of the page

 - Choose a title for your course, such as Work-from-home Tips or Algebra